katiehuang1221/dsp/lessons/statistics/8-2-sampling_dist.md

 **Observation**
 For n=10, the 90% confidence interval is [1.27, 3.5].
 For n=1000, the 90% confidence interval is [1.9, 2.1].
-The confidence interval becomes narrower but still include the actual lambda.
+The confidence interval becomes narrower but still includes the actual lambda.